Friday, 24, Apr, 2026

 Headnote :

-The appellant as a trader made purchases of full pressed, cotton bales in the market area of Broach without requisite licence from the market committee, thereby contravening the provisions of r.
-65(1) of the Bombay Agricultural Produce Market Rule 1941.
-The appellant, inter alia, contended that the...
+The appellant, acting as a trader, purchased fully pressed cotton bales in the Broach market area without the necessary license from the market committee, thus violating rule 65(1) of the Bombay Agricultural Produce Market Rule 1941.
+The appellant argued, among other points, that the Act and its ass...

 Jethanand Betab Vs. The State of Delhi [1959] INSC 118 (15 September 1959)